 Several smaller galleries in Balatonfüred feature contemporary Hungarian artists.
 Look for local exhibitions and pop-up shows for a check the country's contemporary art scene.

 The Marcipán Institution in Keszthely has intricate marzipan sculptures.
-A cafe exists where you taste marzipan treats.
+A coffee shop exists where you taste marzipan treats.
 This is an unique and charming cultural spot.

-Located in Keszthely, this regional museum is a comprehensive overview of Lake Balaton's history, ethnography, and natural history.
+Located in Keszthely, this regional exhibition is a thorough overview of Lake Balaton's history, ethnography, and natural history.
 Exhibits span ancient lake life to tourism development.

 Beyond the main attractions, Lake Balaton has less crowded, yet equally rewarding, hidden gems.
 These spots offer unique local experiences.